ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/README.md

 **Figure 7.
 Number of Answers**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/21f0bc4b-fb7f-4fc2-8b79-458db8b440eb)
 *For 15x15 puzzles, there was a strong negative correlation (r= -0.56) between GMST and # Answers.
-More answers typically meant shorter answers (see correlation matrices above), and shorter answers tended to be be more common/easier answers (see 'Average Answer Length' and 'Freshness Factor' analyses below).
-The correlation strength, and even its directionality, vary across puzzle days.
-However, the FDP for this feature shows that the toughest puzzle days (Fri and Sat) tended to have the fewest answers (and the Sat trend mirrors the overall 15x15 trend).*
+More answers typically meant shorter answers (see correlation matrices above), and shorter answers tended to be be more common/easier answers (see Average Answer Length and Freshness Factor analyses below).
+The correlation strength, and even its directionality, varied across puzzle days.
+However, the FDP for this feature shows that the toughest puzzle days (Fri and Sat) tended to have the fewest answers (and the Sat trend mirrored the overall 15x15 trend).*

 **Figure 8.
 Number of Open Squares**